sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 Although it is possible to build graphs for our metrics using Prometheus, as seen previously, we also can use Grafana for that, which has a more robust system for creating monitoring dashboards, alerts, and has a richer user interface.

 After installing Grafana, we need to configure a datasource in which it will be getting the monitoring data.
-In the datasource configuration of Grafana choose Prometheus, and specify our Prometheus endpoint which is `http://localhost:9090`.
+In Grafana's datasource configuration choose Prometheus, and specify our Prometheus endpoint which is `http://localhost:9090`.

 Now, we'll be creating a dashboard for the request duration metric.
 One way of viewing samples of request duration over time is using the `histogram_quantile` funcion.
 The first param for this function is the percentile.
-For example, when the percentile 90 shows 2 seconds, this indicates that 90% of the request took util 2 seconds, while only 10% took more than that.

-This is the query for percentile 90 (P90):
+For example, when the percentile 90 shows 2 seconds, this indicates that 90% of the request took below 2 seconds, while only 10% took 2 seconds or more.
+For example, this is the query for percentile 90 (P90):

 ```
 histogram_quantile(0.9, sum by(le) (rate(http_server_request_duration_seconds_bucket{http_route="api/Products", http_response_status_code="200"}[$__rate_interval])))
 ```

-In a single Grafana dashboard is possible to specify multiple queries, this is the dashboard for the P90, P95 and P99:
+In a single Grafana dashboard, we will specify three queries similar to that, one for percentile 90 (P90), and other two for P95 and P99:

 ![Grafana http server request duration](https://raw.githubusercontent.com/sylvester-henrique/hashnode-articles/main/Drafts/http-server-request-duration-grafana.png)

 As we can see at `18:14:15` 90% of the request durations took less than `2.41` seconds.
-This dashboard is very useful to give an overview of how most of the clients of the API are experience it in terms of request duration.
+This dashboard is very useful to give an overview of how most of the clients of the API are experiencing it in terms of request duration.

-> MAYBE SHOW THE AVG METRIC

 ### Custom metrics